|Approved by:||The President|

 IV.
 On-Campus Housing for Juniors and Seniors

-On-campus housing for junior and senior undergraduate students is not automatically guaranteed.
+Currently, on-campus housing for junior and senior undergraduate students is not automatically guaranteed.
 During the spring semester, a lottery is conducted whereby interested junior and senior students may select housing from available rooms for the next academic year.
 The Office of Housing Services also offers guidance and support to junior and senior undergraduate students seeking off-campus residences.
+As noted above the on-campus housing requirements will apply to students beginning with the class of 2023.

 V. On-Campus Housing for Graduate and Non-Traditional Students